You never know what thirst is unless you have travelled a whole day under the Australian sun without water.

 Tooloomba Creek, Qld 30th August 1832

-For Dad, Australia was still a frontier.
-On arrival, he began to collect books by Australian authors such as Xavier Herbert, Patrick White, Mary Durack and historian Geoffrey Blainey.
-The place was a whole lot wilder, bigger, older, newer, rougher, friendlier and less concretely stratified than the one he left behind.
+To Dad, Australia was still frontier.
+From arrival, he collected books by authors such as Xavier Herbert, Patrick White, Mary Durack and historian Geoffrey Blainey.
+For a new Australian this place was a whole lot wilder, bigger, older, newer, rougher, friendlier and less concretely stratified than the one he left behind.

 For example, I recall walking through his rural hometown with him many years ago while on holiday.
 It was a custom there—maybe still is—to greet other passers-by with a brisk friendly hello.
 One day we left the local supermarket and walked past the large sheds of the railway station where narrow terrace houses line the road on the other side.
 Everything was neat and tidy.
 As we went along, a lady was sweeping her front courtyard, I greeted her accordingly and we kept walking.
 She wore a small scarf as some others did that did not much cover her hair, and as she was close by, I assumed I should acknowledge her using the one useful word that I knew.
 You know—when in Rome.

-I recall an ever so slightly startled face, then my father said we don’t usually say hello.
-I will add that he didn’t say this with any animosity.
-At the time I took dad to be noting a ‘village norm’ but I didn’t actually know what he meant and didn’t ask.
-I have since wondered if she was a recent resident from the Balkans (given it was the nineties), but I could be wrong.
-In Australia, you bloody well say g’day to anyone on the side of the road, it depends on circumstance not ilk.
+I recall a slightly startled face, then my father said we don’t usually say hello.
+I must add he didn’t say this with animosity.
+At the time I took him to be noting a ‘village norm’ but I didn’t really know what he meant and didn’t ask.
+I have since wondered if she was a recent resident from the Balkans (given this was the nineties), but I could be wrong.
+In Australia, you bloody well say g’day to anyone on the side of the road, it depends on the circumstance not on ilk.